kedacore/http-add-on/README.md

 See that document at [docs/walkthrough.md](./docs/walkthrough.md)

-## Walkthrough

-Although this is an **alpha release** project right now, we have prepared a walkthrough document that with instructions on getting started for basic usage.

-See that document at [docs/walkthrough.md](./docs/walkthrough.md)

 ## Design

 The HTTP add-on is composed of multiple mostly independent components.
 This design was chosen to allow for highly customizable installations while allowing us to ship reasonable defaults.